Infrastructure Management – Water and Traffic

 The three-semester degree program offers advanced traffic and water management modules during the summer semester, supplemented by a specialist BIM module, while projects are completed during the winter semester, and students can choose from multiple modules from the management context.
 Legal modules and an English module are also offered during the first two semesters.
 Students complete their Master's thesis during the third semester.

-Topics: Construct and Design, Management, Engineering sciences, Current: New study courses in 2020
+Topics: Construct and Design, Management, Engineering sciences, Current: New study courses

 Duration: 3 semester